imagej/imagej.github.io/_pages/develop/debugging-exercises.md

 **Steps for the exercise**

 -   Run E9 with no breakpoint.
 Note that it works fine
--   Now set a breakpoint in the “getName” method of either the Even or Odd LonelyRunnable
+-   Now set a breakpoint in the "getName" method of either the Even or Odd LonelyRunnable
--   Set the breakpoints property to “Suspend thread”
+-   Set the breakpoints property to "Suspend thread"
 -   Debug E9.
 After hitting the breakpoint, wait for a few seconds.
-Eventually you should see that a different thread is paused and “Expecting Exception”.
+Eventually you should see that a different thread is paused and "Expecting Exception".
 -   resume the threads and see the stack trace.
 -   Now modify the breakpoint and tell it to suspend VM instead of just the thread.
 -   Debug again.
 When you hit a breakpoint, make sure you resume the VM and not just the thread.